Spring is in the air and that puts us in the mood for a home refresh. This season, we’re venturing into the world of urban gardening.

 If you’ve got some more space to work with, consider a larger container for your urban garden.
 Our Amish Hardwood Three Tier Plant Stand cleverly makes use of vertical space.
 Store various pots of plants and herbs here for a decorative and delicious element in your home.

-Expand your garden even more with our Amish Tier Stand.
+Expand your garden even more with our Amish Ladder Bookshelf.
 This piece also makes use of vertical space, and does not take up a lot of room.
 Having all of your plants conveniently organized next to each other makes watering easy.

 Our Amish Pine Water Stand helps house various plants while keeping your supplies in order.
 Store your watering can and fertilizer in its spacious cabinet.